-- 12.1 Table 1 summarizes the recommended operating conditions for the gas chromatograph.
+- 12.1 Table 2 summarizes the recommended operating conditions for the gas chromatograph.
 Included in this table are estimated retention times and method detection limits that can be achieved by this method.
-An example of the separation achieved by Column 1 is shown in Figure 1.
+Examples of the separations achieved by Column 1 and Column 2 are shown in Figures 1 and 2.
 Other packed columns, chromatographic conditions, or detectors may be used if the requirements of Section 8.2 are met.
-Capillary (open-tubular) columns may also be used if the relative standard deviations of responses for replicate injections are demonstrated to be less than 6% and the requirements of Section 8.2 are met. - 12.2 Calibrate the system daily as described in Section 7. - 12.3 If the internal standard approach is being used, add the internal standard to sample extracts immediately before injection into the instrument.
-Mix thoroughly. - 12.4 Inject 1 to 5 $\mu$ L of the sample extract using the solvent-flush technique.
-Record the volume injected to the nearest 0.05 $\mu$ L, and the resulting peak size in area or peak height units.
+Capillary (open-tubular) columns may also be used if the relative standard deviations of responses for replicate injections are demonstrated to be less than 6% and the requirements of Section 8.2 are met. - 12.2 Calibrate the gas chromatographic system daily as described in Section 7. - 12.3 If the internal standard approach is being used, the analyst must not add the internal standard to the sample extracts until immediately before injection into the instrument.
+Mix thoroughly. - 12.4 Inject 1-5 μ L of the sample extract using the solvent flush technique.8 Record the volume injected to the nearest 0.05 μ L, and record the resulting peak sizes in area or peak height units.
 An automated system that consistently injects a constant volume of extract may also be used. - 12.5 The width of the retention-time window used to make identifications should be based upon measurements of actual retention-time variations of standards over the course of a day.
-Three times the standard deviation of a retention time can be used to calculate a suggested window size for a compound.
-However, the experience of the analyst should weigh heavily in the interpretation of chromatograms.

-- 12.6 If the response for the peak exceeds the working range of the system, dilute the extract and reanalyze. - 12.7 If the measurement of the peak response is prevented by the presence of interferences, further cleanup is required.
+Three times the standard deviation of a retention-time for a compound can be used to calculate a suggested window size; however, the experience of the analyst should weigh heavily in the interpretation of chromatograms. - 12.6 If the response for the peak exceeds the working range of the system, dilute the extract and reanalyze.

-13. CALCULATIONS

-- 13.1 Determine the concentration of individual compounds in the sample. - 13.1.1 If the external standard calibration procedure is used, calculate the amount of material injected from the peak response using the calibration curve or calibration factor in Section 7.2.2.
+- 12.7 If the measurement of the peak response is prevented by the presence of interferences, further cleanup is required. - 13.
+CALCULATIONS - 13.1 Determine the concentration of individual compounds in the sample. - 13.1.1 If the external standard calibration procedure is used, calculate the amount of material injected from the peak response using the calibration curve or calibration factor in Section 7.2.2.
 The concentration in the sample can be calculated as follows: